Guide to Configure Organization Settings

 - Go to your organization settings and check the box under the “Pre-meeting notification” section.
 Note: If you need to turn off this feature, just go back and uncheck the box.

-Now that you’ve selected how Chorus should behave and determined which meetings to record, you can take it a step further and blacklist or ignore certain external participant email domains.
+Now that you’ve selected how Chorus should behave and determined which meetings to record, you can take it a step further and block or ignore certain external participant email domains.

-Example: if one of your recorders is in a meeting that should not be recorded, like an investor or board meeting, you can add your investor or board email domain to the Blacklist.
+Example: if one of your recorders is in a meeting that should not be recorded, like an investor or board meeting, you can add your investor or board email domain to the block list.
 This setting affects organization-wide.

-- Blacklisted means if Chorus ever sees an @investor.com (for example) email address on a calendar invite, no matter who else is on it, Chorus will not record.
+- Block means if Chorus ever sees an @investor.com (for example) email address on a calendar invite, no matter who else is on it, Chorus will not record.

 - Ignored means if you only see an @yahoo.com email address on an invite Chorus won’t record it, BUT if there is even one other external business email domain on the invitation, Chorus will record the meeting.

-We also recommend adding all your previous company email domains to Ignore, and all investor email domains to Blacklist.
+We also recommend adding all your previous company email domains to Ignore, and all investor email domains to Block.

 To change this setting, go to:

-- Your organization settings and scroll down to the Blacklisted and & Ignored Domains section.
+- Your organization settings and scroll down to the Ignored & Blocked Domains section.

 - To remove a domain: Hover your mouse over the domain in the list and a red delete box will appear at the right side of that domain.
 Click delete to remove.